 - Three additional letters of reference (for a total of six letters) solicited by the chair or search committee chair that are independent of suggestions by the candidate.
 NOTE: the three letters solicited must meet the arms-length and peer-institution (or better) criteria required for tenure review; the three letters provided by the candidate as part of the application process do not have to meet that standard.
-The chair must provide brief biographical statements on all external reviewers using the same format as required for the P&T dossier. - Personal statement by the candidate addressing research and teaching, if not included in the letter of application. - Peer and summary student evaluations of teaching, if available. - Endorsement by the dean been through a successful tenure review, then along with the above items an expedited tenure review process must also be conducted as part of the offer approval process.
+The chair must provide brief biographical statements on all external reviewers using the same format as required for the P&T dossier. - Personal statement by the candidate addressing research and teaching, if not included in the letter of application. - Peer and summary student evaluations of teaching, if available. - Endorsement by the dean

+For candidates who are not coming from a comparable or better research institution and/or have not previously been through a successful tenure review, then along with the above items an expedited tenure review process must also be conducted as part of the offer approval process.
 Candidates may want to provide longer personal statements that more thoroughly address their area of excellence (teaching, research, service, or balanced case) if this is not fully articulated in their application letters.
 The expedited review process includes the following additional steps: